jaihuni/Team-Cook/DP5 report/main report.md

 ##### P4

 - Had trouble using the Recipe Optimizing page, and was given task2 and task3 instructions by the facilitator.
 - In the recipe suggestion page, thought the search meant "search for recipes" and typed 'spaghetti' in the search input.
 Realized it meant searching for ingredients when 'spaghetti' appeared in the ingredient list.
 - Tried manipulating the amount of ingredients(spaghetti noodles) and then clicking the Modify Amount button.
 The spaghetti noodle reverted back to its original amount (250).

-- Faced other usability problems including not realizing the cooking time bar could be moved.
-(Listed in the Usability lessons)
+- Faced other usability problems including not realizing the cooking time bar could be moved (Listed in the Usability lessons).

   [Interview Questions]

 - Wanted to know why there were checkboxes next to the necessary instructions, and wanted explanations about the checkboxes.
 - As a novice cooker, often wants "good enough to eat" recipes.
 Occasionally watches and imitates Youtube cooking videos.
 - Liked the recipe modifying function; found it a nice improvement to the Youtube recipes that often provided vague explanations, especially regarding (overall) cooking time and necessary/optional cooking steps.